ICTeam28/ProgramAnalysis/summaries/dfa/live_variables.md

 Title: Live Variable Analysis
 Date: 29.01.2014
-Category: Data Flow Analysis
+Category: II.
+Data Flow Analysis
+Tags: pelican, publishing
 Tags: pelican, publishing
 Author: Nandor Licker
 Summary: Live Variable Analysis and its applications in program optimisation

 Live Variable Analysis is used to determine which variables defined at a certain point in a program are going to be used later on.
 This type of analysis can be used to eliminate assigments to variables whose values are not read or are overwritten.

 In the case of live variable Analysis, we have to define 2 functions, _kill_ and _gen_. _kill(i)_ returns the set of variables which are overwritten by a statement and _gen(i)_ returns the set of variables which are used in a statement.
 The functions are required to compute two sets for each statement, _liveIn_ and _liveOut_.
 A variable is in _liveOut(i)_ if it is defined at a point in the program and it is going to be used later on. _liveIn(i)_ contains all the variables which are used up to that point.
 If statement _i_ makes an assignment to a variable which is not in _liveOut(i)_, the statement can be removed as its result is not going to be used [@Nielson].

 The two sets, which can be computed using chaotic iteration, are defined as
 follows:

 $$
 \begin{aligned}
   liveOut(i) & =
     \begin{cases}
       \emptyset & \text{if } i \text{ is the last statement}\\\\
       \underset{j \in prev(i)}{\bigcup} liveIn(j) & \text{otherwise}